Skip to main content

 Preparing Your Teaching Demo for a Job Interview

 In this workshop, we’ll discuss ways to go into your teaching demo with preparedness, confidence, and adaptability.
-Cap: 50; registration opens on Monday, December 29th at 10am CT and closes once capacity is reached.
+Cap: 50; at capacity and closed for registration.

 Postdoc Teaching Practicum